zero-day-labs/riscv-iommu/README.md

 ## **Roadmap and Contributions**

-As for the next steps, we plan to add support for the advanced features mentioned in the [features](#features) section.
+As for the next steps, we plan to add support for the architectural features not included into this version, mentioned in the [features](#features) section.
 Contribution to this project is accepted in many ways:

 - Improving the current design.
 Increasing efficiency, modularity, scalability, etc;
 - Identifying errors or bugs in the implementation, through the integration and use of the IP in different systems;
-- Adding support for the advanced functionalities identified in [features](#features), or any other features included in the RISC-V IOMMU specification and not included in this design.
+- Adding support for the features identified in [features](#features), or any other features included in the RISC-V IOMMU specification and not included in this design (e.g., PCIe features).